 Over 920,000 displaced in Syria in 2018, highest level since conflict began: UN

-GENEVA: More than 920,000 people were displaced inside Syria during the first four months of 2018, the highest level in the seven-year conflict, the UN said Monday (Jun 11).
+GENEVA: More than 920,000 people were displaced inside Syria during the first four months of 2018, the highest level in the seven-year conflict, the United Nations said on Monday (Jun 11).

 "We are seeing a massive displacement inside Syria ...
 From January to April, there were over 920,000 newly displaced people," Panos Moumtzis, the UN regional humanitarian coordinator for Syria, told reporters in Geneva.